- Extensive feature set

 - False alarms

-The Max 360 has a large footprint and with two metal antennae, it's also heavy.
+The Max 360 is a large, heavy radar detector.
 Housed in a black case, it's controlled by six top-mounted buttons.
 The four primary buttons are faux-aluminum and reflect annoying mirror images into the windshield when the sun is out.
 The upper housing is also festooned with large white graphics, which similarly cast reflections into the windshield.

-Both versions also sport a USB port for updates and a 3.5mm audio jack for stereo output.
+It also sports a USB port for updates and a 3.5mm audio jack for stereo output.

 The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the voice alerts for information.
 The display makes the Max 360 best suited to drivers who prefer set-and-forget operation and minimal interaction with a detector.

-Like its GPS-enabled siblings, the Max 360 automatically locked out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.
-Only Escorts automate this task; to avoid patent infringement, competiting models require the user to press a button to lock out a signal.
+Like its GPS-enabled siblings, the Max 360 automatically locks out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.